saikpr/megadata-proposal/README.md

 From 24 July to 10 August'16, Incorporate sample properties editor, finally containerisation of the application

-From 10 Aug to 24 Aug'16, final documentation, functional testing, blog entry, video(no promises), clean up and final push.
+From 10 August to 24 August'16, final documentation, functional testing, blog entry, video(no promises), clean up and final push.

 ### Final Deliverable:

-An easier way for users to deploy their version of mEGAdata for upload to EGA Repository.
+In one line, An easier way for users to deploy their version of mEGAdata for upload to EGA Repository.
 The web application will be packed in the form of a container( full VM or Docker app) making it easier to deploy and maintain.

-All the Expectations in Must have features will be meet.

-A seperate API and a web Application will be result of this activity, which will allow user to create new applications to meet their future needs.
+All the Expectations in Must-Have features will be meet.
+A seperate API and a web application will be result of this activity, which will allow user to create new applications to meet their future needs.

-For users: a simple script to download and create the application locally for easier uploads to EGA.
+For end-users: a simple script to download and create the application locally for easier uploads to EGA.

 Note: More defined deliverables have already been listed in Coding Plans & Methods.